Bank of England Holds Steady on Interest Rates Amid Inflation Concerns | Headlines

 - United Kingdom

-The Bank of England has decided to keep its primary interest rate unchanged at 5%, even as the US Federal Reserve made a notable cut, marking its first since the COVID-19 pandemic began more than four years ago.
+The Bank of England held its main interest rate at 5% on Thursday, despite a major cut from the US Federal Reserve - its first reduction since the pandemic began over four years ago.

-This decision, widely anticipated, comes amid continued worries about inflation within the bank's monetary policy committee, particularly the persistently high levels in the critical services sector, which constitutes approximately 80% of the British economy.
+The decision was anticipated, given the ongoing inflation concerns within the bank's monetary policy committee.
+Inflation in the UK steadied at 2.2% in August, above the bank's target.
+One panel member voted for a rate cut, while the remaining eight opted for stability.

-On Wednesday, data revealed that UK inflation remained steady at an annual rate of 2.2% in August, still higher than the bank's target.
+Governor Andrew Bailey stated that if the economy continues its current trajectory, gradual rate reductions could follow.
+However, cautiousness is necessary to ensure inflation remains controlled.
+The bank is expected to cut rates again in November, considering the upcoming government budget.

 (With inputs from agencies.)